apify/apify-docs/sources/platform/actors/running/store.md

 ### Free actors

 When you use a free actor you are only charged the platform usage the runs of this actor generate.
-Platform usage includes components such as [compute](https://docs.apify.com/platform/actors/running/compute-units), operations on [storages](https://docs.apify.com/platform/storage), and usage of [residential proxies](https://docs.apify.com/platform/proxy/residential-proxy) or [SERPs](<https://docs.apify.com/platform/proxy/google-serp-proxy>).
+[Platform usage](./usage_and_resources.md) includes components such as compute units, operations on [storages](https://docs.apify.com/platform/storage), and usage of [residential proxies](https://docs.apify.com/platform/proxy/residential-proxy) or [SERPs](<https://docs.apify.com/platform/proxy/google-serp-proxy>).
 You can find the details of your actor usage on the run detail page.

 ![Example run usage](./images/store/example_run_usage.png)